 When a loved one reaches the final stage of dementia, they will be completely reliant on a caregiver to eat, manage medications, bathe, communicate, and drink.
 A caregiver will need to provide the family member with soft and easy-to-swallow foods.
 In addition, a large number of individuals with Alzheimer’s will lose their ability to determine when they are thirsty or dehydrated.
 To prevent medical issues, a caregiver will need to provide their loved one with water several times a day.

-If you determine that you cannot continue to care for your loved one at home while balancing other issues with your kids or job, it may be time to tour a dementia care assisted living community.
+If you determine that you cannot continue to care for your loved one with dementia at home while balancing other issues with your kids or job, it may be time to tour a dementia care assisted living community.
 The memory care experts at an Alzheimer’s care community and facility are specially trained to communicate and care for individuals with any stage of dementia.

 Early-Stage of Alzheimer’s Disease